Roll20/roll20-api-scripts/ChatSetAttr/README.md

 ### --charid

 Affects characters with the specified character IDs.
 Non-GM players can only affect characters they control.
+Multiple IDs must be separated by a comma.

 **Example:**

 ```
-!setattr --charid <ID1> <ID2> --hp|150
+!setattr --charid <ID1>, <ID2> --hp|150
 ```

 ### --name

 Affects characters with the specified names.
 Non-GM players can only affect characters they control.
+Multiple character names must be separated by a comma.

 **Example:**